- Floria Sigismondi

 If you’ve seen The Doors or Ray, or any of the dozens of musician biopics, you know the story told by the film’s writer-director, Floria Sigismondi, helmer of music videos for everyone from David Bowie to Marilyn Manson.
 Based on Currie’s autobiography, Neon Angel: A Memoir of a Runaway, the film merely mentions the equal parts exploitation and empowerment that made The Runaways popular.
 The film takes for granted and therefore doesn’t quite capture why, in the mid-to-late 1970s, their approach to rock was so unique.
 Their brief streak of counter-culture is explained away with the violent strumming of an electric guitar, and therein the implied pronouncement of girl power.

-Half-way around the world, separated from her family, and unsure how to handle fame, Currie escapes through lots of drugs and drink.
-Meanwhile, her broken family—complete with drunken father, estranged mother, and bitter sister—linger in the back of Currie’s mind.
-Because of this, she’s the only tangible character in the band, whereas the other members feel periphery and are give no backstories onscreen.
-By the end, viewers may feel robbed because the movie says little about Jett’s past, Currie life as a “chainsaw artist” subsequent to the band’s break-up, and the huge popularity of Jett after the two split.
+Halfway around the world, separated from her family, and unsure how to handle fame, Currie escapes through lots of drugs and drinks.
+Meanwhile, her broken family—complete with a drunken father, estranged mother, and bitter sister—linger in the back of Currie’s mind.
+Because of this, she’s the only tangible character in the band, whereas the other members feel periphery and are given no backstories onscreen.
+By the end, viewers may feel robbed because the movie says little about Jett’s past, Currie’s life as a “chainsaw artist” subsequent to the band’s break-up, and the huge popularity of Jett after the two split.
 Sigismondi feels it’s enough to say that “I Love Rock ‘n Roll” was a hit for Joan Jett and the Blackhearts, and that’s all the more we learn in the end.

 Though Fanning and Stewart certainly don’t match their real-life counterparts in terms of vocal talent, that the actresses really sing the songs performed in the film adds a level of authenticity.
 The performances are really where the enjoyment of the film comes from, even if that doesn’t prove enough.
 Fanning takes some surprising risks for the role; she’s 15 playing a girl her own age who Fowley calls “the lost daughter of Iggy Pop and Brigitte Bardot”.
 It’s somewhat controversial that she was allowed to present herself with such raw sexuality, but then if there’s one thing we’ve learned about the very bright Fanning, it’s that she’s a consummate professional.